safe-global/safe-token/docs/vesting.md

 - `duration_elapsed` is greater or equal to `duration_total` all tokens have been vested and the formula should not be used.
 - The time unit used for `duration_elapsed` and `duration_total` MUST be the same (e.g. seconds)

+### Claiming

+The contract has a `claimVestedTokens` which allows to claim tokens that have already been vested.
+When calling the method the Vesting contract will call the `transfer` method on the token contract to sent the tokens to the specified beneficiary.
+If it is not possible to transfer the token the claiming will revert.

 ### Management

 Each vesting pool has a manager.
 The manager of a Vesting pool can create new vestings and can pause, unpause or cancel managed vestings.

+When adding a new vesting it is required that enough tokens for the vesting are available for the vesting contract.
+Each time a new vesting is created the vesting contract will keep track of this, so that all vesting on the vesting contract are backed by the required amount of tokens.
+This ensured that there are enough tokens availble for all vesting when they can be claimed.

 #### Pausing